This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Does organic pest control really work?

-Yes, organic pest control works when done right.
+Yes, organic pest control absolutely works when you apply proven methods consistently.

 How to protect fruit trees from pests?